pyahia-chwy/Maevis/README.md

 * Cache is cleared whenever the ./service.py restarts.

 #### Clearing individual items
-When a query is written to the cache, tables/views from the Query are written to a seperate table (`from constants import CACHE_TABLE_NAME`).
+* When a query is written to the cache, tables/views from the Query are written to a seperate table (`from constants import CACHE_TABLE_NAME`).
 This table stores each table used in the query along with the cache_key (FK to the query_cache table `from constants import QUERY_CACHE_NAME` )

-To remove an item from the cache (ie, at the end of an ETL job) read the cache_keys from the `cache_table` table (scanning based on the table that is refreshed) and delete those keys from the `query_cache` table.
+* To remove an item from the cache (ie, at the end of an ETL job) read the cache_keys from the `cache_table` table (scanning based on the table that is refreshed) and delete those keys from the `query_cache` table.

+* TBD: ./py job will be created to clear a table from cache than can be executed at the end of ETL.

 #### Notes:
 * A query will only read from the Cache Database if the Query is identical to a previously executed query (i.e, changing a table alias on the query will result in re-reading from the target DB rather than the Cache DB).